The Significance of the Berlin Airlift

 The Airlift wasn’t a General Staff Plan executed perfectly like the German offensive against the West in 1940.
 It was a spontaneous response to a crisis in which, due to the over-all support for the action even at the lowest level, everyone involved was willing to give his or her best.
 From the Berliners preferring “Pom” in the West to fresh potatoes in the East to the cooks keeping the Messes open 24 hours a day, it was very much the ordinary men and women involved in the Berlin Airlift who ensured its success.
 They should all be remembered.

-The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace and continuing with Cold War.
+The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace and followed by Cold War and Cold Victory.

 Berlin is under siege.
-More than two million civilians must be supplied by air -- or surrender to Stalin's oppression.
+More than two million civilians must be supplied by air or surrender to Stalin’s oppression.

 USAF Captain J.B.
 Baronowsky and RAF Flight Lieutenant Kit Moran once risked their lives to drop high explosives on Berlin.
 They are about to deliver milk, flour and children’s shoes instead.
 Meanwhile, two women pilots are flying an air ambulance that carries malnourished and abandoned children to freedom in the West.
-Until General Winter deploys on the side of Russia.
-Buy now!
+Until General Winter deploys on the side of Russia….

-Based on historical events, award-winning and best-selling novelist Helena P. Schrader delivers an insightful, exciting and moving tale about how former enemies became friends in the face of Russian aggression — and how close the Berlin Airlift came to failing.
+Based on historical events, award-winning novelist Helena P. Schrader delivers an insightful, exciting and moving tale about how former enemies became friends in the face of Russian aggression — and how close the Berlin Airlift came to failing.

 Comments